Brú Pension Fund Loan policy

 3.1

-Brú Pension Fund carries out a credit assessment and evaluates applicant's qualifications for a loan.
+Brú Pension Fund carries out a credit assessment and assesses applicant's qualifications for a loan.

 3.2

-Information about credit rating is collected from Creditinfo after the applicant has granted their consent.
-If credit rating cannot be collected due to defaults or if the credit rating is C3 or lower, the loan application will be denied.
-In special cases the assessment may be based on information from the applicant's home state in cases where the applicant has recently moved to Iceland, given that the rating uses similar assessment methods to Creditinfo.
+Information on credit ratings is obtained from Creditinfo after the applicant provides consent to access.
+If credit rating cannot be obtained due to defaults or if the credit rating is C3 or lower, the application will be denied.
+In exceptional cases, the Credit Committee is authorised to base its decision on a credit rating from the home country of applicants who have recently moved to Iceland, provided that the applicant can demonstrate that such an assessment is based on a methodology comparable to that used by Creditinfo.

 3.3